Skip to main content

 Proposal permissions

-Any project proposal that alters or makes modifications to campus requires Facilities Management consent and coordination as well as a quote through their online Estimate Request service portal should the project require their time and labor.
-Please review our Estimate Request Guide for Facilities Management to learn more.
-Not all projects of this nature will require a quote from FM, but all projects that modify campus will require their consent.
+Any project proposal that alters or makes modifications to campus requires University Facility Services (UFS) consent and coordination as well as a quote through their online Estimate Request service portal should the project require their time and labor.

-The timeline to receive authorization and a quote for the modification can take several weeks to several months from start to finish.
+• The timeline to receive authorization and a quote for the modification can take several weeks to several months from start to finish.
 Applicants should plan accordingly.
 The process and management of the quote or service request is the responsibility of the applicant.
-Projects that require a quote must have one at the time of submitting the Final Application and must be attached as a Support Document.

-Application eligibility and responsibilities
+Eligibility and team responsibilities

 Prospective applicants must be current members of the University community (student, staff, faculty, designated campus colleague, etc.).
 Students are especially encouraged to apply!
 Applicants from the University’s Main Campus in Tucson, the Sierra Vista Campus, and the Phoenix campus are all eligible to apply for funding.